2017-2018 Calendar Updated

 Students who participate will learn the principles of formal debate and have the opportunity to compete in debate competitions throughout Connecticut.
 If you are interested in public speaking and defending your position, considering joining this very successful group!

 Loosely affiliated with the Duality School of Music, the Duality Music Club provides an opportunity and an environment for student musicians to collaborate informally through performance, composition, discourse, and musical exploration.
 Instrumentalists, vocalists, songwriters, producers, and even interested non-musicians are welcome.
 The Duality Music Club meets twice a month.

 Embers, Amity’s yearbook, is designed and published annually by a student staff, which is selected the previous spring through an application and interview process.
-This team is comprised of editors-in-chief, section editors, copy editors, photographers, and general staff who work daily- as their schedules allow-to complete a new edition of Embers from cover to cover.
-The staff will also attend design workshops and participate in several team-building activities throughout the year.
+This team is comprised of editors-in-chief, section editors, copy editors, photographers, and general staff who work daily—as their schedules allow—to complete a new edition of Embers from cover to cover.
+The staff also attends design workshops and participate in several team-building activities throughout the year.

 The Amity Environmental Club promotes being mindful of one's personal environmental impact and Amity's collective impact.
 We also take part in volunteer work such as fundraising to protect endangered species and cleaning local beaches.

 Updates from the fall: We had a bake sale at Edge of the Woods to raise money for Woodstock Farm Sanctuary, held a Teen Life Expo workshop on recycling at Amity, and volunteered at Massaro Farm's Family Fun Day (among other activities).